kcolford/mongoose/README.md

 texi2md.pl and then fed into Doxygen's native markdown processor.

-The texi2md.pl script is distributed along with the source code for Compiler and can be found in a git repository at
+The texi2md.pl script is distributed along with the source code for Mongoose and can be found in a git repository at
 <https://github.com/kcolford/texi2md>.
 It also only alters the
 TeXinfo markup (translating it to markdown).
 Thus it satisfies all requirements of verbatim copying as described by the GNU Free